jubich/recipes/docs/basics/firstcalc.rst

       5    10.865  0.00000
       6    15.197  0.00000

-The eigenenergies are in units of electron volts.
+The eigenenergies are in units of electronvolts.
 You can use the scripts `dp_bands` in the `dptools` package to convert the data in `band.out` to XNY-format, which can be visualised with common 2D plotting tools.